The Laboratory of Cellular Biology of the Basal Ganglia

 Kunzhong Zang is a post-doctoral fellow who investigates the mechanisms involved in l-DOPA-induced dyskinesia.

-Amelie Lanoue is a Ph.D. graduate student in the laboratory.
-She is working on the pathophysiology of the prefrontal cortex in Parkinson’s disease.
+Amelie Lanoue graduated with a Ph.D. in 2013.
+She was working on the pathophysiology of the prefrontal cortex in Parkinson’s disease.

 Current laboratory members:

 Andrew Acciardo (undergraduate student)

 Lanoue AC, Dumitriu A, Myers RH, Soghomonian JJ.
 Decreased glutamic acid decarboxylase mRNA expression in prefrontal cortex in Parkinson’s disease.
 Exp Neurol.
 2010 Nov;226(1):207-17.
 Epub 2010 Sep 9.
 PubMed PMID: 20832408; PubMed Central PMCID: PMC3108022.